mcahny/vps/README.md

 ```

 ## Dataset
-Cityscapes-VPS dataset is also a super-set of video semantic segmentation and video instance segmentation.
+Cityscapes-VPS dataset not only supports video panoptic segmentation (VPS) task, but also provides super-set annotations for video semantic segmentation (VSS) and video instance segmentation (VIS) tasks.

+Necessary data for VPS training, testing, and evaluation are as follows.
 Please refer to [DATASET.md](docs/DATASET.md) for dataset preparation.

-Necessary data for VPS training, testing, and evaluation are as follows.
 ```
 mmdetection
 ├── mmdet